Chris Watts

 The summer 2023 solo presentation at Bode Projects in Berlin was Chris’s debut European solo exhibition.
 The exhibition featured nine new works from his series, The Spirits that Lend Strength are Invisible.

-The Bode Gallery notes read: “An avid traveler of a mixed ethnic background, which represents not just his identity but the diverse cultural fabric of his native United States of America, contemporary artist, Chris Watts presents Love Chant, wherein he uses alchemy and the ancient history of Peruvian pigments to investigate the relationship between Africans and Native Americans prior to Europe‘s blue and green paintingcultural imposition.
+The Bode Gallery notes read: “An avid traveler of a mixed ethnic background, which represents not just his identity but the diverse cultural fabric of his native United States of America, contemporary artist, Chris Watts presents Love Chant, wherein he uses alchemy and the ancient history of Peruvian pigments to investigate the relationship between Africans and Native Americans prior to Europe‘s cultural imposition.
 With bright purples, pinks, and oranges that burst and blend in luminous resin, this series of abstract works delve into folklore and ancient African deities.
 He investigates the collaborations between the gods of Africa and the gods of the ‘New World’ represented in a variety of cultural groups extending across North and South America.
 It is with the pigments he acquired during a trip to Peru, resin, among other materials, that he applies his interest in the alchemic properties of minerals and ancient traditions he learned during interactions with the local Shamans of the country.”

 Chris has this advice for current students: “For those students who are in advanced courses and have started the journey of developing an artistic voice, I would encourage you to also seek out business & intro to law courses.
 Make yourself familiar.
 The knowledge will give you confidence and a piece of mind moving into the world outside of academia.
 These are necessary tools that aren’t taught in depth in art school at any level.”
 Be sure to keep up with his latest projects on his website.